 Students interested in athletics can participate in activities, such as intramural sports and aerobics classes.
-The brand new, state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000-square-foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
+The state-of-the-art Lerner Health and Wellness Center, located only two blocks from Ross Hall, is an 188,000-square-foot facility that hosts a wide variety of fitness and instructional classes; walk-in recreation; club and intramural sports; and wellness programs and services.
 It includes a wellness and fitness instructional multipurpose room; a 9,800-square-foot cardiovascular and strengthening center; gymnasiums with basketball, volleyball, or badminton courts and racquetball courts; an indoor three-lane jogging track, and a three-lane indoor 25-yard lap pool.

 Life in Washington D.C.

 GW is an intimate campus nestled in the heart of one of the most powerful cities in the world.
 The campus is within walking distance of the White House, the World Bank, the Department of State, the National Academy of Sciences, the John F. Kennedy Center for the Performing Arts, the Smithsonian Institution, and many other governmental, historical, and cultural landmarks.
 The campus is subway accessible; the Foggy Bottom/GWU Metro stop sits immediately outside Ross Hall.

 D.C. also boasts a variety of cultural activities.
 Students have easy access to a wide variety of museums, including the Air and Space Museum, the Museum of Natural History, and the Museum of American History, as well as art galleries, such as the National Gallery of Art, the Hirshorn Museum, and the Corcoran Gallery of Art, most of which offer free admission.
 The National Theater, the Warner Theater, Arena Stage, the Shakespeare Theater, among numerous others, bring a range of shows to the city.

 A diverse and exciting nightlife surrounds the campus.
 Two nearby neighborhoods— Georgetown, with its historic charm, and Adams Morgan, characterized by ethnic diversity and flavor—offer restaurants, shopping, entertainment, and nightspots galore.